Investigating Agency of LLMs in Human-AI Collaboration Tasks: Testbed: Collaborative Interior Design

 \subsection{Goals}

 We seek a testbed in which (a) human and AI can share Agency and work together as a team, and (b) the manner in which they express Agency has a significant impact on the task outcome.
-We focus on the emerging field of AI-based collaborative, creative tasks \cite{clark2018creative,oh2018lead,chilton2019visiblends} that present significant complexities on how the Agency is shared, how the task takes shape, and how the outcome is affected.
+We focus on the emerging field of collaborative AI-based creative tasks \cite{clark2018creative,oh2018lead,chilton2019visiblends} that present significant complexities in how the Agency is shared and managed.